BernardKD/Application-de-gestion-des-notes/README.md

-This is a project for an application of marks management in a university
+This is a project for an application of marks management in university